• Loading results...

 The CardioSmart Challenge for FITs

-Use an existing CardioSmart tool with 3-5 patients and submit an essay about your experience to the CardioSmart team.
-If your narrative effectively shows Shared Decision-Making in action, you could be 1 of 3 winners.
+Use a CardioSmart infographic or decision aid with 3-5 patients and submit an essay about your experience to the CardioSmart team.
+If your narrative effectively shows Shared Decision-Making in action, you could be our winner.

 The Reward

-CardioSmart/Patient Voice Team will select the Top 3 essays as winners.
+CardioSmart/Patient Voice Team will select the best essay as the winner.
+The fellow will:

 • Be featured in Cardiology magazine